Authentic Moutabal – Smoky Eggplant Dip

 mixing baba ganoush ingredients in a large bowl

-For example, this particular recipe is prepared without the addition of any yogurt.
-Plus, the aubergines are cooked without any ‘fat,’ and so you’re left with a very light, delicious vegan smoked eggplant dip.
+For example, this particular recipe does not use yogurt.
+The eggplants are also cooked without fat, leaving you with a very light, delicious vegan smoked eggplant dip.

 Simple Smoky Eggplant Dip ( Moutabal) in a bowl with pita bread with parsely and pomegranate